brianmuks/starship-resupply-calculator/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After clone, the project should look like this:

 ```
 starship-resupply-calculator/